segmentio/segment-docs/src/engage/audiences/customerAI-audiences.md

 Use the following examples to help you get started with audience prompts.

-- To build an audience with customers who haven't made a purchase in the last 30 days enter: `Customers who haven't purchased in the last 30 days.`
+- To build an audience with customers who haven't made a purchase in the last 30 days, enter: `Customers who haven't purchased in the last 30 days.`

-- To find all profiles that have recently opened an email enter: `Profiles that recently opened an email.`
+- To find all profiles that have recently opened an email, enter: `Profiles that recently opened an email.`

-- To build an audience with customers who spend over $50 on an order enter: `Customers who have orders greater than $50.`
+- To build an audience with customers who spend over $50 on an order, enter: `Customers who have orders greater than $50.`

 > info ""
 > You'll have more accurate results if you base your audience prompts on specific events and traits that are in your Segment space.

 ## Best practices

-As you use generative audiences, keep the following best practices in mind:
+As you build audiences with CustomerAI, keep the following best practices in mind:

 - Avoid using any customer Personal Identifiable Information (PII) or sensitive data.
 Personal, confidential, or sensitive information isn't required to use CustomerAI.
 - Write specific descriptions.
 CustomerAI generates more accurate conditions when you use the names of existing events and traits.